Creating a better future for all children through libraries is ALSC’s core purpose. ALSC envisions a future where:

 How to apply

-The ALSC Grant Administration committee will be accepting online applications for the 2014 Bookapalooza Program in October.
+The ALSC Grant Administration committee is now accepting online applications for the 2014 Bookapalooza Program!
 Applications and supporting materials will be due by February 1, 2014.

-- If you would like to review the application before submitting electronically, you can download the Bookapalooza paper application.
+- If you would like to review the application before submitting electronically, you can use the Bookapalooza paper application.

 Announcement of winners